Skip to main content

 Typically, a flow is identified by the 5-tuple transport coordinates

-(source and destination addresses, source and destination port
+(source address and destination address, source and destination port

 numbers, and protocol).
 However, for instance, an RTP video stream